holdenb/TD3-BC-from-scratch/README.md

 ## Datasets

 As mentioned in the details, the datasets used are [OpenAI gym 0.17.0](https://github.com/openai/gym) with the [D4RL datasets](https://github.com/rail-berkeley/d4rl).
-Offline RL utilizes batch-constrained learning, so on a given run a single batch is acquired from the gym environment and used throughout testing and training.
-The results are then evaluated using the D4RL metrics.
+Offline RL utilizes batch-constrained learning, so on a given run a single batch is acquired from the gym environment and used throughout training and evaluation.
+The results are evaluated using the D4RL normalized scores and are based on each specific MuJoCu task.

 ## TODO